kitamersion/kita-browser-extension/README.md

 - `dev` - Uses browser local storage (for development)
 - `prod` - Uses production storage (for building extension)

+  **For AniList integration in development:**
+  1. Open `scripts/get-anilist-token.html` in your browser
+  2. Enter your AniList Client ID (get this from [AniList Developer Settings](https://anilist.co/settings/developer))
+  3. Click the authorization link and approve the app
+  4. Copy the redirect URL and paste it in the token extractor
+  5. Add the extracted token to your `.env` file:
+      ```
+      ANILIST_ACCESS_TOKEN=your_token_here
+      ```

 3. **Development workflow**